luisgustavomiki/remindya/README.md

-# top
+# remindya

-This is a proof of concept for a data model that should enable cool collaboration tools.
+Reminds people of stuff.